How to Become a Union Printer? (Beginner’s Quick Guide)

 Examples of Union Shops in the Printing Industry

 In the printing industry, many well-known print businesses run as union shops.
 These include screen printing, publishing, and graphic design companies.
-Shops that display the union bug or union label show they are committed to fair labor.
+Shops that display the union bug or union label show they are committed to fair labour practices.
 They represent workers in the media sector.

 The Role of Union Labels and Bugs in Union Shops